🚀 LangGraph Quickstart¶

 graph_builder = StateGraph(State)

-of the graph.
+.
 The State

 is a TypedDict

-with a single key: messages
+with one key: messages

 .
-The messages
+The add_messages

 Next, add a "chatbot